DanielCiccC/DanielCiccC.github.io/INFS1200/notes/module2p1.md

 ## The relational model

 ### Relations:
-- is a set of records
+- Are a set of records
-- is similar to a table with columns and rows
+- Are similar to a table with columns and rows

 **Relations are not tables**
 - Every relation is a table